microsoft/terraform-provider-azuredevops/website/docs/r/workitemquery_folder.html.markdown

 Manages a Work Item Query Folder in Azure DevOps.

-Folders allow you to organize queries beneath either the `Shared Queries` or `My Queries` root, or within other folders.
+Folders allow you to organize queries in a hierarchy beneath either the `Shared Queries` or `My Queries` root folder (area).
 You must provide exactly one of `area` (either `Shared Queries` or `My Queries`) or `parent_id` (an existing folder's ID) when creating a folder.

 ## Example Usage